 The series is set in the year 2384 in Bay City, a metropolitan vision of the future in which the human memory, consciousness, soul – whatever you want to call it – can now exist in digital form as a cortical stack.
 Creepy, right?
 Or maybe it’s comforting to think our minds could last forever – you chose!

 The series is filmed in Vancouver – it took over eight months to film the series there, and parts of the futuristic metropolis Bay City were actually built there.

 Other current-century buildings were also used though – like the TELUS Studio Theatre at UBC Chan Centre For The Performing Arts which was the battle arena inside Bancroft’s palace.

-German actor Torben Liebrecht has seemingly been cast as the new series’ antagonist, playing Colonel Carrera – the leader of Protectorate Special Forces unit known as The Wedge – who is on the hunt for Kovacs.
+German actor Torben Liebrecht joined as the second series’ antagonist, playing Colonel Carrera – the leader of Protectorate Special Forces unit known as The Wedge – who is on the hunt for Kovacs.

-Two fan-favourites have also been confirmed for the second series, with Renee Elise Goldsberry and Chris Conner back as Quellcrist Falconer and Poe – despite the latter being killed off last season.
+Two fan-favourites also returned for the second series after starring in the first, with Renee Elise Goldsberry and Chris Conner back as Quellcrist Falconer and Poe – despite the latter having initially been killed off in the first season.

 You can watch a trailer for the first season below…